LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/more-data-types.rst

 to say about classes and objects, but for now you need to recognize the basic syntax of class types and class creation.

-If we have a class ``Cat`` with a constructor that takes no arguments, we declare and create a new instance of ``Cat`` using its constructor.
-In JavaScript, we did this as follows:
+In JavaScript, if we have a class ``Cat`` with a constructor that takes no arguments, we can declare and create an instance of ``Cat`` using the ``new``
+keyword:

 .. sourcecode:: JavaScript

    let myCat = new Cat();

-And the Java version is:
+In Java, the syntax is:

 .. sourcecode:: java

    Cat myCat = new Cat();

-Each of these statements creates a variable that is initialized to hold a new ``Cat`` object.
+Each of these statements declares and initializes a variable with a new ``Cat`` object.
 The difference in Java is that we must declare the variable’s type.

 .. index:: ! reference type